A Plan to Deploy Arts in Space

 Est. 2027

-We partner with public and private companies including NASA, ESA, Zero-G, Air Zero-G, Virgin Galactic, Space Perspective, Zephalto, Blue Origin and present short form music-driven dance-theater performances in LEO.
-These performances are live streamed on Earth, as Real-Time Music-Video-Performing-Art Pieces, captured and sold as Space-Generated Art at Auction Houses, Museums and Art Galleries.
+We partner with public and private companies including NASA, ESA, Zero-G, Air Zero-G, Virgin Galactic, Zephalto, Blue Origin, SpaceX, and present short form music-driven dance-theater performances sub-orbitally (Zero-G & Air Zero G) and eventually in Low Earth Orbit (LEO).
+These performances are live streamed on Earth, as Real-Time-Performing-Art Pieces, captured and sold as Space-Generated Art at Auction Houses, Museums and Art Galleries.

 To illustrate this concept, watch the iconic OK Go "Upside Down & Inside Out" music video below performed and shot aboard the Zero-G aircraft!